pvlib/pvlib-python/docs/sphinx/source/contributing/introduction_to_contributing.rst

 understand parts of it.

-.. _core-principles:
+.. _core-guidelines:

 Core guidelines
 ~~~~~~~~~~~~~~~
 While we welcome new contributors, reviewer capacity is limited.
+Therefore,
-Therefore, following these core guidelines is essential:
+following these core guidelines is essential:

 * Every pull request (PR) should address one or more open issues.
 The PR should
   be outlined in the issue discussion.